jwilling/JWFolders/README.md

 ##Important note

-This library makes use of `CLayer`'s `renderInContext:` method to render the current state of your view into an image.
+This library makes use of `CALayer`'s `renderInContext:` method to render the current state of your view into an image.
 Unfortunately, `renderInContext:` does not take 3D transforms into account.
 If you would like this to be fixed, please [file a radar](https://bugreport.apple.com).

 ##License
 `JWFolders` is licensed under the [BSD License](http://www.opensource.org/licenses/bsd-license).